cryptotronix/EClet/README.md

 This is the second command you should run.
 On success it will not output anything.
 It configures all slots (0-16) to be holders for P-256 ECC private keys, except slot 8, which is reserved for future use.
 Keys are not generated at this time.
 Each key must be individually generated with the `gen-key` command.

+***WARNING***

+Until you personalize your device, the random number generator will produce a fixed test patterns of FFs and 00s.
+This is by design.
+However, it can be a bit suprising to see if you aren't expecting it.

 ### random
 ```bash
 eclet random